sizovs/awesome-job-ads/README.md

 `💩` Incredibly fun colleagues

+`💩` Have we sparked your interest?
+Then apply now and join our *top-level professional team*!
+WE GROW FAST, GROW WITH US!

 `💩` We offer valuable knowledge and excellent experience for future development

 `💩` An opportunity to grow professionally in a healthy and positive environment